28 Times Doctors Discovered Serious Problems In Patients That Other Doctors Overlooked

 Empowering patients to advocate for their health can dramatically reduce the likelihood of overlooked medical issues.
 Psychological research shows that when patients feel informed and involved in their healthcare decisions, they are more likely to communicate openly about their symptoms.
 Techniques such as motivational interviewing can help healthcare providers engage patients in self-advocacy, encouraging them to ask questions and express concerns.
 This approach not only enhances patient satisfaction but also leads to better health outcomes.

 The concept of cognitive load is key in understanding why misdiagnoses occur.
-Cognitive load refers to the total amount of mental effort being used in the working memory.
+Cognitive load refers to the total amount of mental effort being used in working memory.
 When healthcare professionals are overwhelmed with information or face numerous patients in a short time, their ability to process information effectively diminishes.
 This can lead to rushed assessments and errors.

-Research, such as that from the National Institutes of Health, suggests that implementing structured diagnostic protocols and checklists can help mitigate cognitive load and improve diagnostic accuracy.
+Research suggests that implementing structured diagnostic protocols and checklists can help mitigate cognitive load and improve diagnostic accuracy.

 16. It was a close call.